 Waiting Too Long Between New Content Pieces

 Do you hold back on publishing content because you have a lot of rules for how long you want it to be or what features you want to have?
-Publishing frequently is more important than publishing long-form content, so don’t let too long go between new pieces, just in the hope of cramming more words onto the page.
+Publishing frequently is more important than publishing long-form content.
+So, don’t let weeks go by between new pieces, just in the hope of cramming more words onto the page.

 There are a few reasons that quantity of publishing matters.
 One is that long tail searches count for well over half of search engine traffic.
 To take advantage of those long tail searches, you need the content to capture them—which means you simply need to keep building on the amount of content you have on your site.